Why Get A Captain's License

 Yachtmaster Offshore or Yachtmaster Coastal: Certificates of Competency

 This is a three week course including exams, combining shore based theory and practical hands-on skippering techniques.
 This course is accredited by the RYA and MCA Recognized for service as Captain or Mate (OOW) up to 200gt/24meters up to 150 miles offshore.
 The Yachtmaster meets STCW A-VI/1 and section A-VI/1-4 when combined with the STCW Basic Safety Training Courses.
 The commercially endorsed Yachtmaster fulfills the prerequisite for MCA OOW 500 and 3000gt and the MCA STCW Command Certificate for Master 200gt.

 Based on your experience and expertise, upon successful completion, the RYA Examiner will award you with either the Yachtmaster Offshore or Yachtmaster Coastal level of Certificate of Competency.
-This course is USCG Approved, when taken at MPT, for original license OR upgrade of up to Master or Mate 200grt/500gt ITC based on your sea service experience.
-No additional testing is required if applied for within one year of MPT course completion.
 You must also meet USCG Application, additional sea time, STCW, and citizenship requirements.
 Call and ask for details or refer to the qualifications section of this manual for USCG Licenses of up to 200grt.

 A comprehensive shore based theory module with assessment papers including navigation, tidal calculations, international and inland rules of the road, coastal pilotage, meteorology, anchoring and mooring, docking and undocking, buoyage systems, safety, voyage and passage planning, general ship knowledge and seamanship.